 In order to receive your WEEKEND PASS and your awesome folk fest volunteer t-shirt, YOU MUST REGISTER ON SITE.
 Please make every effort to attend the Friday or Saturday morning registration time as the pace can get hectic once the festival begins.

-- Saturday at the Vendor gate to the festival corner of 5th St. & 6th Ave, 5 pm – 6 pm
+- Saturday at the front gate to the festival on 5th Ave, 5 pm – 6 pm

-- Sunday at the Vendor gate to the festival corner of 5th St. & 6th Ave, 9 am – 10 am
+- Sunday at the front gate to the festival on 5th Ave Ave, 9 am – 10 am

 FESTIVAL OPERATING TIMES